 A. There is a presumption against the loss of office floorspace in all parts of the borough.
 Proposals which result in a net loss of office floorspace will be refused.
-Any redevelopment proposals are required to contribute to a net increase in office floorspace.
 Any refurbishment of existing office floorspace should improve the quality, flexibility and adaptability of office space of different sizes (for micro, small, medium-sized and larger enterprises) as set out in London Plan Policy E1.